John Toohey (politician)

 John Thomas Toohey (26 April 1839 – 5 May 1903) was an Irish-born Australian brewer and politician.

 He was born in Moneygall, County Tipperary to businessman Matthew Toohey and Honora Hall.
-His family migrated to Melbourne in 1841, where his father was involved in unsuccessful business dealings that eventually forced them to move to New South Wales in 1866.
+His family migrated to Melbourne in 1841.
+He was educated at St Patrick's College, East Melbourne.
+His father was involved in unsuccessful business dealings that eventually forced them to move to New South Wales in 1866.
 Toohey settled near Lismore, and around 1869 established a cordial factory.
 The following year he and his brother James began brewing at the Metropolitan Brewery; this would eventually lead to Tooheys Brewery, which the brothers ran.
 On 26 August 1871 Toohey married Sarah Doheny, with whom he had five children; he would later marry Annie Mary Murphy Egan, a widow, in New Zealand.
 In 1892 he was appointed to the New South Wales Legislative Council, where he was known as a supporter of Irish nationalism and as a prominent Catholic.
 In 1902 he embarked on a world tour, but he died in Chicago the following year.